IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/npm/react-jsonschema-form-gutenberg/README.md

 An example: Don't use `import React from 'react'` but use `import { createElement } from '@wordpress/element'` instead.

+### If I would be you ...

+I would start creating a [Storybook](https://storybook.js.org/) story for each of the features you want to implement peu a peu.

+Kinda _SDD_ - Storybook Driven Development 😅

+Using Storybook you can easily develop and test your components in isolation.
+Have the story opened in the browser and every ime you save the file it gets updated within storybook.

+### How to start

+I would simply *copy* the simplest available renderer into this package and start transforming it to the desired output.

 ## Links

   - see [react-jsonschema-form Documentation](https://rjsf-team.github.io/react-jsonschema-form/docs/) introducing the concept and usage  [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form).